wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 In the end, I’d say that Spin’s support for nondeterminism is quite powerful and it can be leveraged to solve certain kinds of problems in an elegant way.

-## Solving the puzzle with Fizzbee
+## Solving the puzzle with FizzBee

-There’s another promising model checker on the horizon called [Fizzbee](https://fizzbee.io/).
+There’s another promising model checker on the horizon called [FizzBee](https://fizzbee.io/).
 Its syntax closely resembles Python, which makes it more approachable, especially for programmers who prefer Python-like semantics.

-To find a solution using Fizzbee, I applied similar ideas to those I used with Promela and Spin.
+To find a solution using FizzBee, I applied similar ideas to those I used with Promela and Spin.

-Just as we wrap the code we want to explore in a `proctype` in Promela to model process-like behavior, in Fizzbee we use an `action` block to define such executable units.
+Just as we wrap the code we want to explore in a `proctype` in Promela to model process-like behavior, in FizzBee we use an `action` block to define such executable units.

 We begin by writing the `Init` action, which is executed once at the start.
 It is responsible for setting up the system state and initializing all relevant variables.

-The overall logic is the same as in the Promela version: we process one region at a time.
-Before placing a queen, we check whether the target cell is on an adjacent diagonal to an already-placed queen.
-We also use guard conditions via the `require` keyword to block the action if a queen has already been placed in the row or column we’re trying to use.
+We choose a cell with `any`, and we use `require` guards to block the action unless the row and column are free and all four diagonal neighbors are empty.

+Using the `any` keyword makes the model checker explore the possibilities of choosing each of the cells whereas `require` blocks the action and help enforce puzzle constraints.

-I wasn’t able to fully explore Fizzbee’s support for nondeterminism, but from what I saw, it appears to not have constructs that look and behave very similarly to those in Spin.
-(It’s possible I may have overlooked something.)
-So to find a solution, we add an assertion that checks for an invalid board configuration.
+To find a solution, we add an assertion that checks for an invalid board configuration.
 Why an invalid board configuration?
 Because the model checker will then try to find a counterexample, and that counterexample will be a valid solution to the puzzle.

-To check for an invalid board, we use an assertion that looks for three things: if there is more than one queen in any row, more than one queen in any column, or if any queens are touching diagonally, or if more than one queen in the region.
-Here is the full code.
+To check for an invalid board, we assert four things: (1) any row with more than one queen, (2) any column with more than one queen, (3) any pair of queens touching diagonally, or (4) any region with a queen count not equal to one.
+A counterexample to this assertion is exactly a valid solution.

-When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above 9x9 LinkedIn Queens puzzle, Fizzbee returns one counterexample.
+When I run this [code](https://github.com/wyounas/linkedin_queens/blob/main/queens.fizz) for the above 9x9 LinkedIn Queens puzzle, FizzBee returns one counterexample.
 And the counterexample corresponds to a valid LinkedIn Queens solution.

 Below is the resulting 9x9 board, where 1 represents a queen placed in that cell: